dalaobi/academic-kickstart-1/content/home/accomplishments.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 [[item]]
-  organization = "Coursera"
+  organization = ""
   organization_url = ""
-  title = "Neural Networks and Deep Learning" url = "" certificate_url = ""
+  title = "Short video content understanding and recommendation contest" url = "" certificate_url = ""
-  date_start = "2018-10-01"
+  date_start = "2018-03-01"
   date_end = ""
-  description = ""
+  description = """
+  By constructing a deep learning model, we predict whether each user will finish viewing each work and whether the work will be praised or not.
+   * The final rank is in the top 10%
+   * The main model is constructed by xDeepFM which includes Linear, CIN and DNN.
+   * The model and algorithm is realized by Tensorflow (Keras)

+   """

 [[item]]
   organization = "edX"